roryl/lucee-book/creating_custom_tags.md

 ```

 ###Custom Tag Metadata
 Lucee provides a special metadata variable for controlling attributes.
-These metadata variables are set in the implicit consturctor are of the component.
+These metadata variables are set in the implicit consturctor area of the component.
 There are two types of metadata variables that can be set, `this.metadata.attributetype` and `this.metadata.attributes`

 ####this.metadata.attributetype